Characteristics Of The GED

-Each of the above stated GED TEST has to be cleared individually.410 should be scored per test by the examinee.
+Each of the above stated sections have to be cleared individually.
+410 should be scored per test by the test-taker.

 1. GED Language Arts, Writing Test 1

 The Language Arts, Writing Test, Part 1 has 50 multiple-choice questions in total.
-The time allotted to complete this part of GED TEST is 75 minutes.
+The time allotted to complete this part is 75 minutes.

-The content areas that the questions address and other details about GED test questions pertaining to this test are given below:
+The content areas that the questions address and other details about the questions pertaining to this test are given below: